swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/05-Create_keypair.md

 5. In the resulting pop up window, provide a key pair name of your choosing and select **.ppk** or **.pem** depending on which ssh client you will use to connect to the EC2 Instance (for Putty select **.ppk** .For  Windows Subsystem Linux, MacOS-X ssh Client, Linux ssh client,  Windows ssh client select **.pem**) and click on **Create key pair**

 **NOTE**: For the purpose of this workshop please provide a unique key pair name, so that it might not clash with key pair names provided by other participants using the same AWS account.
-You could use your [first name + last name] in the key pair for uniqueness easy identification.
+You could use your [name initials] in the key pair for uniqueness easy identification.

 ![ConsoleEC2CreateKeyPairDialog](/images/hpc-aws-parallelcluster-workshop/EC2CreateKeyPairDialog.png)